laminas/laminas-mvc/doc/book/cookbook/middleware-in-listeners.md

 ```

 Since the request and response composed in `MvcEvent` instances are specifically
-from zend-http, we will use zend-psr7bridge to convert them to PSR-7
+from laminas-http, we will use laminas-psr7bridge to convert them to PSR-7
 equivalents.
 As an example, consider the following module declaration, which
 registers a `dispatch` listener to invoke the above middleware: